Tank Chair: Characters

-Publication
+Media

+Manga

 Written and illustrated by Manabu Yashiro, Tank Chair began serialization on Kodansha's Magazine Pocket website and app on November 5, 2022.
 The series was transferred to the Monthly Shōnen Sirius magazine on November 26, 2024.
-Its chapters have been collected into nine tankōbon volumes as of September 2025.
+Its chapters have been collected into ten tankōbon volumes as of March 2026.

 During their panel at New York Comic Con 2023, Kodansha USA announced that they licensed the series for English publication in Q4 2024.
 Kodansha is also publishing the series in English on their K Manga service.